dcompute/styleguides/haml/README.md

         I'm the right rail!
       ```

-  - Provide content semantic classnames when possible.
-These are particularly
+  - Provide content relational classnames when possible.
+These become
-    useful for providing selectors to our test suite.
+    particularly resourceful as references in tests.

     ```haml
     -# Good